grafovdenis/grafovdenis/README.md

 ## Lead Flutter Engineer

 Flutter contributor with more than 4 years of production experience in software development using Flutter.
-Over the past years I've build mobile apps in different areas including FinTech and PropTech.
-Contributed to Flutter SDK and several open-source projects.
-Created a batch of Flutter plugins for integrations with native platforms.
+Built mobile apps in different industries, mostly in FinTech.
+Contributed to Flutter SDK and several open-source projects, created a batch of Flutter plugins for integrations with native platforms.

 * 🌍  I'm based in Abu Dhabi
 * 🚀  I'm currently working on [TAG](http://www.ycombinator.com/companies/tag)